uiowa/uids/README.md

 See the documentation at http://uids.brand.uiowa.edu.

 ## Documentation
-The documentation is built with Fractal.js.
+The documentation uses Vue.js.
 You can build and run a local version to aid in development.

 ### Requirements
 [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) is used to lock the version of Node to the latest LTS.